tinystacks/mkdocs/docs/security.md

 * **AWS Secrets Manager**: Get/put secret value, create/delete secret, get random password, get service quota
 * **AWS Systems Manager**: Get/create/put parameters

 The CloudFormation template deployment that TinyStacks creates begins with the name **TinyStacksRole**.
-If you wish to revoke Tinystacks' access to your AWS account, you can delete this deployment at any time.
-Note that, once deleted, Tinystacks will no longer be able to stand up stacks in your AWS account unless you re-deploy it.
+If you wish to revoke TinyStacks' access to your AWS account, you can delete this deployment at any time.
+Note that, once deleted, TinyStacks will no longer be able to stand up stacks in your AWS account unless you re-deploy it.

-### Git Repository Permissions Required by TinyStacks
+## Git Repository Permissions Required by TinyStacks

-In order to access your Git account, TinyStacks will request
+In order to access your Git account, TinyStacks will request permissions for your Git repositories residing in GitHub or GitLab.

+GitHub permissions requested include:

+* Read access to organizational metadata
+* Administrator access to repositories.
+You can either allow access to all repositories or restrict GitHub to accessing select repositories only
+* Read/write access to administration, checks, code, commit statuses, deployments, discussions, packages, and pull requests

+GitLab permissions requested include:

+* Read access to organizational metadata
+* Administrator access to projects
+* Read/write access to administration (CRUD operations on repositories), checks, commit statuses, contents, deployments, discussions, packages, and pull requests.

+The exact permissions requested from GitHub and GitLab may change over time.